Neural Semantic Parsing with Extremely Rich Symbolic Meaning Representations: Encoding Concepts and Relations

-Following the encoding process, we can transform the semantic graph into a graph encoded with the WordNet Identifier and WordNet taxonomical encoding, as illustrated in the graphs in Appendix~\ref{app:graphformat}.
+Now that we have explained how the encoding process works for concepts, roles, operators and discourse relations, we can put everything together and transform the semantic graph into a graph encoded with the WordNet Identifier and WordNet taxonomical encoding, as illustrated in the graphs in Appendix~\ref{app:graphformat}.
 The sequential representations of meanings, which are used for training in Section~\ref{sec:experiments}, are illustrated in Table~\ref{tab:seq}.